thedavidhk/c3pg/README.md

 ## Installation

-`cpppg` requires the following tools to be installed on your system:
+`c3pg` requires the following tools to be installed on your system:

 - [CMake](https://cmake.org/)
 - [Conan (2.x)](https://conan.io/)

 Install these tools via your package manager or their respective websites.

-To build and run `cpppg`, use the Rust tool chain:
+To build and run `c3pg`, use the Rust tool chain:

 ```bash
 cargo install --path .
 ```

-This will install the `cpppg` binary locally (by default in `$HOME/.cargo/bin`).
+This will install the `c3pg` binary locally (by default in `$HOME/.cargo/bin`).

 ---